varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

-Instead of checking each and every cached object right away, we test each object against the regular expression only if and when a HTTP request asks for it.
+Instead of checking each and every cached object right away, we test each object against the regular expression only if and when an HTTP request asks for it.

 Banning stuff is much cheaper than restarting Varnish to get rid of wronly cached content.